miklevin/MikeLev.in/index.md

   </div>
 </div>

 That's the main minimal tech-stack as a sort of **swiss army knife** 🇨🇭 or **utility belt of tech** 🦸‍♂️.
-You don't need to use it for everything, but it is *applicable to everything* 🌍.
+You don't need to use it for everything, but it is *applicable to anything* 🌍.
 With a few more tools 🛠️, we lower the barrier to entry and make systems *reproducible across all hardware* (️🍎🪟🐧).
 Plus, we'll sprinkle in the **free local AI** 🤖🧠 and a **Python-centric** 🐍 web development environment.

 <div style="margin-top: 2vw; margin-bottom: 2vw;">
   <ul>